oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ### Access Token Response

-When the authorization grant has been validated, the authorization server in trust domain B responds with an access token as described in section 5.1 of {{RFC6749}}.
+When the authorization grant has been validated, the authorization server in trust domain B responds with an access token as described in Section 5.1 of {{RFC6749}}.

 ### Example